parsec-cloud/Parsec-Cloud-Preparation-Tool/Readme.md

 Google P4 VW      (Tesla P4 with Virtual Workstation Driver)
 Google T4 VW      (Tesla T4 with Virtual Workstation Driver)

+### VNC:
+AWS, Azure and Google machines will automatically installed with VNC for troubleshooting purposes.
+VNC runs with elevated privileges and is able to function in certain situations where Parsec cannot.
+VNC uses port TCP 5900 (which is not automatically allowed in your instance security group), and has a default password of 4ubg9sde.
+Make sure to only allow connections to port 5900 from your IP, and change the default password immediately on login — please do these two things.
+It’s a major security risk if you don’t.

 ### Issues:
 Q. Stuck at 24%
 A. Keep waiting, this installation takes a while.